-Will there be The Sims 5 mods and what might we see?
+Will there be The Sims 5 mods?
 Since the next The Sims game was revealed on October 18 under the placeholder name Project Rene, we can start to think about what we might see in terms of mod support.

 The Sims 5 mod support